conorcarrion/multinational-retail-data-centralisation/README.md

 I proceeded to set up the Docker Compose file and Dockerfile to boot the containers as I wanted with volumes for each.
 Next I added a third container for my python script, I will need to add more details to it as I work out which ports I will need to use.

-## Milestone 2
+---

+### Setting up methods following object oriented programming

 I created 3 python files for 3 classes of components of my pipeline.
 A data extractor, a data connector and a data cleaner.
 I started writing methods for each.
 I began by writing a method to load my database credentials from a yaml file.
 Then I created a method to instantiate my SQLAlchemy engine with the credentials from the previous method.

 *read_db_creds later renamed load_yaml as used for different tasks.
-Credentials added as an argument for init_db_engine allowing multiple engines from different credentials.
+Credentials added as an argument for init_db_engine allowing multiple engines from different credentials, for instance for taking data from source database and loading to another after cleaning.

 ```python
     def read_db_creds():